Infrared Light

 Unfortunately, considerable confusion arises from conflicting definitions used in the literature.

-Most glasses are transparent for near-infrared light but are strongly absorbing for longer wavelengths, where photons can be directly converted to phonons.
+Most glasses are transparent to near-infrared light but are strongly absorbing for longer wavelengths, where photons can be directly converted to phonons.
 For silica glass, as used e.g. for silica fibers, strong absorption occurs beyond ≈ 2 μm.

 Infrared light is also called heat radiation, since thermal radiation from hot bodies is mostly within the infrared region.
 Even at room temperature and below, bodies emit significant amounts of mid- and far-infrared light, which can be used for thermal imaging.
 For example, infrared images of a heated house in winter can reveal leaks of heat (e.g. at windows, roofs, or poorly insulated walls behind radiators) and thus help to efficiently direct measures for improvement.